-The EV-302 trial is an open-label, randomized, controlled Phase 3 study, evaluating enfortumab vedotin in combination with pembrolizumab versus chemotherapy in patients with previously untreated la/mUC.
+The EV-302 trial is an open-label, randomized, controlled Phase 3 study, evaluating enfortumab vedotin in combination with pembrolizumab versus platinum-containing chemotherapy in patients with previously untreated la/mUC.
 The study enrolled 886 patients with previously untreated la/mUC who were eligible for cisplatin- or carboplatin-containing chemotherapy regardless of PD-L1 status.
-Patients were randomized to receive either enfortumab vedotin in combination with pembrolizumab, or chemotherapy.
+Patients were randomized to receive either enfortumab vedotin in combination with pembrolizumab or platinum-containing chemotherapy.
 The dual primary endpoints of this trial are OS and PFS per RECIST v1.1 by blinded independent central review (BICR).
-Select secondary endpoints include objective response rate (ORR) and duration of response (DOR) per RECIST v1.1 by BICR, and safety.
+Select secondary endpoints include ORR per RECIST v1.1 by BICR, DOR per RECIST v1.1 by BICR, and safety.